Last updated on September 22, 2025

 Emry, Lurker of the Loch is another combo commander for artifacts.
 It works particularly well with Mirran Spy and other cards that let you untap your creatures to establish loops with cards like Lotus Petal or Mishra's Bauble.

 This commander also lends itself well to a grindy gameplan.
 Getting to recast your best artifacts every turn makes it hard for other decks to disrupt you without killing Emry.
-Even if they do, its cost-reduction ability makes replaying it incredibly easy.
+Even if they do, its affinity ability makes replaying it incredibly easy.

 #9.
 Daretti, Scrap Savant

 Daretti, Scrap Savant is a great commander to use all those artifacts you rummage and loot away.
-It’ll fill the graveyard itself to enable its powerful -2 ability.
-Turning dinky little artifacts like Ornithopter into big hitters like
+Itโll fill the graveyard itself to enable its powerful -2 ability.
+Turning dinky little artifacts like Ornithopter into big hitters like Triplicate Titan helps mono-red Daretti decks power through their opponents.
+If you ever get the emblem, your opponents are in for a world of hurt.

 #8.
 Muzzio, Visionary Architect

-Muzzio, Visionary Architect is one of blue’s commanders that care about large artifacts.
+Muzzio, Visionary Architect is one of blueโs commanders that care about large artifacts.

 Once you get something expensive in play, either honestly with mana or with some cheats with something like Master Transmuter or Show and Tell, Muzzio dumps plenty more artifacts into play.
-You’ll always want X to be at least four when activating this card because anything less has a poor chance of hitting something relevant.

 #7.
 Alela, Artful Provocateur